simon-brooke/post-scarcity/docs/Cons-space.md

 ### Access control

-Access control is a [[cons pointer]], see below; and is consequently the size of a cons pointer, which is presently 64 bits.
+Access control is a [cons pointer](cons pointer.html), see below; and is consequently the size of a cons pointer, which is presently 64 bits.
 An access control value of NIL means only system processes may access the cell; an access control value of TRUE means any user can access the cell; otherwise, the access control pointer points to the first cons cell of a list of allowed users/groups.
 The access control list is thus an ordinary list in ordinary cons space, and cells in an access control list can have access control lists of their own.
 As cons cells are immutable, infinite recursion is impossible; but it is nevertheless probably a good thing if access control list cells normally have an access control list of either TRUE or NIL.

 ### Car, Cdr: Cons pointers

-A [[cons pointer]] is simply a pointer to a cons cell, and the simplest way to implement this is exactly as the memory address of the cons cell.
+A [cons pointer](cons pointer.html) is simply a pointer to a cons cell, and the simplest way to implement this is exactly as the memory address of the cons cell.

 We have a fixed size vector of total memory, which we address in eight bit words (bytes) because that's the current convention.
 Our cons cell size is 32 bytes.
 So 31/32 of the possible values of a cons pointer are wasted - there cannot be a valid cons cell at that address.
 Also, our total memory must be divided between cons space, vector space and stack (actually stack could be implemented in either cons space or vector space, and ultimately may end up being implemented in cons space, but that's a highly non-trivial detail which will be addressed much later).
 In practice it's likely that less than half of the total memory available will be devoted to cons space.
 So 63/64 of the possible values of a cons pointer are wasted.